 Offering Employees the Chance to Work Remotely Increases Employee Retention

-Because employees now have the option to work remotely for companies across the country in the world, they are no longer forced to take a job near their homes.
+Because employees now have the option to tele-working for companies across the country in the world, they are no longer forced to take a job near their homes.
 This translates into numerous opportunities for talented individuals, so companies needs to make sure that they maintain a strong employer brand to be able to compete in the race for hiring top talent.

 One of the best ways to encourage current employees to remain with the organization and also to make the company attractive to prospective employees is to introduce remote working as one of the benefits of the employee package.
-With more and more individuals looking for flexible work schedules, organizations that don’t offer their employees the possibility to work remotely stand to lose when it comes to attracting top talent.
+With more and more individuals looking for flexible work schedules, organizations that don’t offer their employees the possibility to tele-working stand to lose when it comes to attracting top talent.

 Remote Work Benefits Are Extra Important for Parents